Hong Kong is much more than just a major shopping destination and a place where you can see Disney characters.

 Enjoy the weekly themes incorporated into the decorations, interactive games, live bands, and the menu available trackside.

-There are several food & beverage options in the property, and you can choose to have a relaxed dining experience or a more thrilling time in one of the bars.
+There are several food & beverage options on site, so you can choose to have a relaxed dining experience or a more thrilling time in one of the bars.

 There’s even an option for an outdoor BBQ while you watch the races!